ironfeet/hammerspoonConfig/README.md

 ## English

+### What's New

+  - 2010-03-06 New spoon: BreakTime: One break time reminder

 ### Why

 Every time I changed my computer, I needed to install all of the tool apps again.
 For convenience, they became an inevitable part of my computer.
 The number of tool apps grew, it took me too much time installing and configuring them and drove me mad